tomysaman/learning-notes/mac/mac-setup.md

 ### Bitbucket

-If company uses Bitbucket, consider using SSH over HTTPS when communicate with BitBucket Git.
-Login into Bitbucket and follow [this page](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/) to setup SSH authentication.
+If you use Bitbucket, consider using SSH over HTTPS when communicate with BitBucket Git.
+Follow below to setup SSH authentication ([reference](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/)).

 1. Copy the public key content
   > `pbcopy < ~/.ssh/id_rsa.pub`